Navigating NZ FIF Tax on Your Overseas Investments?

 • Recent migrants understanding their tax obligations after transitional residency

-Proposed FIF Changes for Recent Migrants
+Bill Introduced: New FIF Revenue Account Method for Recent Migrants

-Learn more about transitional residency rules →
+Learn more about the proposed Revenue Account Method →